hrittikhere/events/readme.md

 ## Agenda
 1. What is continuous integration?
 1. Why is it required?
-1. How to set up a self-hosted CI with Drone Community Edition?
+1. How to set up a self-hosted CI with Drone CI?

 ## Prerequisite
 1. Public IP on your local Machine via [ngrok](https://ngrok.com) or Public VM with HTTP(80) port exposed.
 Use [Azure](azure.com) or other Cloud Providers for a Public VM.